mmokross/AdminerCustomizeThemeBasedOnServer/README.md

 The plugin AdminerCustomizeThemeBasedOnServer enables the customization of the active theme based on the active server selected.
+- see Adminer - Database management in a single PHP file https://www.adminer.org/

 It tries to add a SERVER specific CSS file using the following convention
 - same directory as adminer.css